pmorie/node-documentation/README.writing_cartridges.md

 this may be sufficient.

 **Note on security:** Cartridge file locking is not intended to be a security measure.
-It is a mechanism to help prevent cartridge users from inadvertently breaking their application by modifying files reserved for use by the cartridge.
+It is a mechanism to help prevent application developers from inadvertently breaking their application by modifying files reserved for use by the cartridge author.

 ### Lock configuration ###

-The `metadata/locked_files.txt` lists the files and directories, one per line, that will be provided to the cartridge author with read/write access while the cartridge is unlocked, but only read access to the cartridge user while the cartridge is locked.
+The `metadata/locked_files.txt` lists the files and directories, one per line, that will be provided to the cartridge author with read/write access while the cartridge is unlocked, but only read access to the application developer while the cartridge is locked.

-OpenShift will replace the cartridge instance symlinks included in the `metadata/locked_files.txt` with the actual files the first time the cartridge instance is unlocked.

 Any non-existent files that are included in the list will be created when the cartridge is unlocked.
 Any missing parent directories will be created as needed.
 The list is anchored at the gear's home directory.
-Entries ending in slash is processed as a directory.
+An entry ending in slash is processed as a directory.
 Entries ending in asterisk are a list of files.
 Entries ending in an other character are considered files.
 OpenShift will not attempt to change files to directories or vice versa, and your cartridge may fail to operate if